danielsollondon/platform-engineering/readme.md

     * `argocd app get core-cluster-configs` or go to the Argo UI https://localhost:8080

-## Summary of parts created so far
+## Recap
 You now have a basic automated IaC tooling that will allow you to create Azure resources via GitHub supporting the fundamentals of a self service platform.
 You can enable this as the starting point for self serving resources, with all the audit and approval controls in place.
 The examples here are:
   * Single clusters - assuming you create new K8s cluster per team and want to deploy mulitple apps.
   * Not representing a solution - they are deploying only a Resource Group, AKS cluster and Argo App, this will not represent the solution your developers need, nor does it how to use resource properties between resources.
   * Showing unnecessary complexity - you can imagine a solution would be made up of many LoC and hard to consume by a developer who just wants to supply some parameters and get started!
   * Cleanup - once you have finished, delete the contents of `myfirstcluster.yaml` and commit to the main branch.

-In the next section we are going to show how you can use Crossplane to deploy preconfigured, standardized solutions in Azure.
+In the next [section](readme2.md) we are going to show how you can use Crossplane to deploy preconfigured, standardized solutions in Azure.